beaton/Video-Streaming-App/README.md

 * Engine • revision ae90085a84
 * Tools • Dart 2.10.4

-Don't forget to run Flutter doctor.
+Don't forget to run Flutter doctor immediately after the installation.

 ### Configuration file

-You will need to create a configuration file: /assets/cfg/properties.json
+You will need to create the following configuration file: /assets/cfg/properties.json

 With the following contents,
 ```